 1. The novel is set in exotic or rarely-visited places

 Or at least chic and artsy.
 Literary fiction never happens in Orlando, Florida or Hoboken, New Jersey.
 You’re either dealing with somewhere far-off (preferably in the Eastern or Southern Hemisphere), very small-town America, or, if it is a largish-place, somewhere hip like San Francisco or Portland, Oregon.
-New York City, particularly SoHo, is excepted, since 1) that’s an exotic place unto itself, and 2) most of your literary fiction writers live there in the first place.
+New York City, particularly SoHo, is excepted, since 1) that’s an unusual or iconic place unto itself, and 2) most of your literary fiction writers live there in the first place.

 2. People in literary fiction are ethnic, and have unusual names

 Forget Harry, Sue, Mike, and Kathy.
 Literary fiction characters are named Orsi, Hassan, Yukiko, Blue, Phandango and Yesim.
 If there is someone named Herb, he’s a foil, he’s square, and he’s not the hero.

 3. No one has an ordinary day job

 Literary fiction characters almost never have day jobs.
 People are always artists, writers, musicians, poets, or, if they must have a job, function as museum curators, liberal arts professors or antique-store cashiers.
 No one ever works in a mundane place such as a bank, an insurance office, or a land title company.
 There may be an occasional working-class hero who’s a plumber or food-truck vendor, but he’s looking towards bigger and better things, such as when his 900-page first novel is published or his indie band breaks out.